rsheeter/playground/vf_css_matching/README.md

   font-named-instance: "second";
 }

-// this is illegal; would be nice if it wasn't .use-first {
+/* this is illegal; would be nice if it wasn't */ .use-first {
   font-named-instance: "first"
 }

+/**
-// better: full control over fallback using instances
+ * Even better: full control over fallback using instances
-// named-instance (instance-name, family-name), valid in font-family list .prefer-first {
+ * named-instance (instance-name, family-name), valid in font-family list */
+.prefer-first {
   font-family: named-instance("first", "A"), "Lobster", named-instance("second", "A");
 }
 ```

 Ideally font-named-instance would be legal on all elements and allow multiple values in a fallback chain that included family name at each step (use "Bold" instance of "Roboto", failing that the "Medium" instance of "Open Sans").